 This Iranian uprising could be as pivotal as the French Revolution

-As violent clashes across Iran continue, the end of the Islamic regime could prove even more consequential for the world than the fall of the Berlin Wall.
+As violent clashes continue across Iran, the end of the Islamic regime could prove even more consequential for the world than the fall of the Berlin Wall.
 A far better comparison would be the storming of the Bastille, says Mark Almond – and it may prove just as bloody

 Iran’s Islamic regime looks to be tottering.
-In recent weeks, hundreds of thousands of protesters have taken to the streets to express their anger at worsening economic conditions, sparked by international sanctions, which have seen their currency collapse and the cost of basic goods shoot up.
+In recent weeks, hundreds of thousands of protesters have taken to the streets to express their anger at worsening economic conditions, sparked by international sanctions that have seen their currency collapse and the cost of basic goods shoot up.

 Of course, the Islamic Republic has survived protest waves in the past.
 In 2009, allegations of election fraud sparked massive street protests and a hugely brutal response by Ayatollah Khamenei’s security forces.
-In 2022, more than 500 people were reportedly killed in protests after the death in police custody of a young woman, Mahsa Amini, for refusing to wear the obligatory headscarf.
+In 2022, more than 500 people were reportedly killed in protests after the death in police custody of a young woman, Mahsa Amini, who had been arrested for refusing to wear the obligatory headscarf.

 But this time, it feels different.

-Not least since the war with Israel and the United States in June, a cultural revolution among people born since 1979 has seen the abandonment of the obligatory headscarf by so many women, not all of them young, in the big cities is a visible sign of the Islamic regime’s weakening control.
+Not least since the war with Israel and the United States in June last year, a cultural revolution among people born after 1979 has seen the abandonment of the obligatory headscarf by many women, not all of them young, in the big cities.
+It’s a visible sign of the Islamic regime’s weakening control.

-As well as the violent streets protests across most of the country, now in their 13th day, the dramatic fall in attendance at ordinary mosques across Iran can also be seen as a symptom of widespread rejection of “official” Islam – a kind of silent strike.
+As well as the violent street protests across most of the country, now in their 13th day, the dramatic fall in attendance at ordinary mosques across Iran can also be seen as a symptom of the widespread rejection of “official” Islam – a kind of silent strike.

-In the past, the high oil price gave the Islamic regime resources to keep its security forces and core parts of the population loyal.
-Sanctions mean cash is draining away.
+In the past, the high price of oil gave the Islamic regime resources to keep its security forces, and core parts of the population, loyal.
+Sanctions mean that cash is draining away.
 Support, too.
-In the city of Abadan, the regime’s police units laid down their arms and joined protesters.
+In the city of Abadan, the regime’s police units laid down their arms and joined the protesters.

-Looking back to how the Shah fell in 1979, which led to the establishment of the Islamic Republic, it is important to remember that, in addition to the mass street protests, it was strikes by oil workers and shopkeepers in the bazaars in Tehran that paralysed economic life.
+Looking back to how the Shah fell in 1979, an event that led to the establishment of the Islamic Republic, it is important to remember that, in addition to the mass street protests, it was strikes by oil workers and shopkeepers in the bazaars in Tehran that paralysed economic life.

 The fall of the Berlin Wall in November 1989, which triggered huge political and economic change across a divided Europe, and the largely bloodless revolutions in Soviet bloc states that it precipitated, are less of a precedent for how an Iranian revolution might unfold.
 A better comparison might be the storming of the Bastille in 1789.

-Like the French Revolution, to be truly epochal, any successful revolt will be against a domestically generated ideological regime, rather than against the kind imposed externally, such as a communist regime dependent on the Kremlin.
+Like the French Revolution, to be truly epochal, any successful revolt will take place against a domestically generated ideological regime, rather than the kind imposed externally, such as a communist regime dependent on the Kremlin.
 This Iranian revolution already has all those hallmarks.

-For any regime big-wigs who now flee Iran, rather than Moscow, Hezbollah-controlled southern Lebanon is more likely to be their preferred hideout.
+For any regime bigwigs who now flee Iran, Hezbollah-controlled southern Lebanon is more likely than Moscow to be their preferred hideout.
 But the scores of thousands of hated regime-enforcers at street level will have nowhere to run if the unrest continues.
 That’s why they are cracking down now – but they could well face street justice if the regime cracks.

 Such instability might be countered if the United States and its allies rush to lift sanctions on a new Iran and offer quick economic benefits.
 But America and Israel will also want an end to any nuclear programme.